Oxford Daily (OD)Oxford Daily (OD)Oxford Daily (OD)

 Retail halts, with Abingdon’s market cancelled.

-Chamber of Commerce chair Anita Patel told Business Live‘s Daniel Munson“millions in daily losses; supply chains severed”.
+Chamber of Commerce chair Anita Patel told Business Live‘s Daniel Munson, “millions in daily losses; supply chains severed”.

 Tourism dips, Blenheim Palace grounds closed.
 Construction pauses on flood-prone sites.
 Long-term, property values may slump 10-15%, per Zoopla analysts.
 Prime Minister’s flood envoy visited 16 February, pledging pumps.